drrobotk/drrobotk.github.io/_posts/2022-09-17-Markov-chains.md

 \pi P = \pi \ .
 \end{align}$$

 The steady state vector is the eigenvector of $P$ with eigenvalue $1$.
-The steady state distribution is the probability distribution of the Markov chain at equilibrium and it is unique if the Markov chain is irreducible and aperiodic.
+The steady state distribution is the probability distribution of the Markov chain at equilibrium and it is unique if the Markov chain is ergodic.

 The expected number of steps to reach a given state $j$ from the initial state $i$ is given by,